nicklasorte/1675MHz_SPRES/README.md

 https://www.ntia.gov/report/2024/spectrum-pipeline-reallocation-engineering-study-follow-task-3-identifying-regulatory-constraints

-[Updated Analysis with CBRS Neighborhood Methodology]
+[Updated Analysis with 2025 Randomized Real Deployment and CBRS Neighborhood Methodology]

 First, check to see if ITM/Matlab is setup correctly.